LSH Faucets Review & Rating Updated: 03/30/18

 The SFC website is well-designed with intuitive navigation.
 It does not, however, have a site-search feature.
 Faucets are depicted in one three-quarter view.
 Multiple images in color, or, better yet, a 360° viewing feature such as is used by In2aqua and MR Direct for its Sir faucets, that allows the mouse to rotate the faucet to any viewing angle, are more helpful in fully visualizing the faucet.

 Specifications are very sparse, not nearly sufficient for an intelligent buying decision.
 Available finishes are identified and an image is usually available for each finish.
-There is a downloadable dimensioned drawing for most faucets, but no indication of the type or source of the cartridge used, the faucet's certifications, or an exploded parts list.
+There is a downloadable dimensioned drawing for most faucets but no indication of the type or source of the cartridge used, the faucet's certifications, or an exploded parts list.
 There is no link to installation instructions.

 The warranty offered by L.S.H. is an embarrassment — one year against "manufacturing and mechanical defects" on faucets and finishes.
 It certainly does not reflect a great deal of confidence in the durability or longevity of the company's faucets.
-Nor does the company guarantee the availability replacement parts.
+Nor does the company guarantee the availability of replacement parts.
 So, if your L.S.H. faucet breaks after one year, you are on your own.
-SFC may have parts you can buy, but there is no certainty that it will, in fact, have the parts in stock.
+SFC may have parts you can buy but there is no certainty that it will, in fact, have the parts in stock.

 Faucets may be returned for a refund within 30 days subject to a re-stocking fee of 15% unless exchanged for another faucet or an in-house credit is issued in place of cash.
 The customer pays all shipping, which is not refundable.